barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 **Request authorisation**
-During the OpenBanking [OAuth flow][13] to request an access token, the Application must send a signed JWT in order to identify itself (therefore proving ownership of the signing key).
+During the OpenBanking [OAuth flow][13] to request an access token, the Application must send a signed JWT in order to identify itself (therefore proving ownership of the QSEAL).

 The sandbox gives the option for
 * OpenBanking-like application layer security (signed JWT), or